cyclemaiden/Published-Projects/Tabletop Dice Roller/README.md

 >
 >Total: 317

+## How to Compile this Program Yourself
+I used PyInstaller so that's what I'll give instructions for here.
+PyInstaller should also be compatible with multiple platforms so you should be able to make your own compiled version that is compatible with your system.

+These are super basic and I recommend looking at the actual documentation for using PyInstaller.

+If you haven't installed PyInstaller, install it using pip:
+> pip install pyinstaller

+Go into the folder with diceroller.py and run this command to compile:
+> pyinstaller --onefile diceroller.py

+The onefile argument causes the output file (found in the ./dist directory) to produce a single executable file that can easily be distributed.

 # Future Plans
-- [ ] Compile the program so it can run cross platform without a Python installation using PyInstaller
+- [x] Compile the program so it can run cross platform without a Python installation using PyInstaller
 - [ ] Customizable presets for common dice rolls
 - [ ] GUI interface